medienbaecker/kirby-autofavicon/README.md

 # Kirby AutoFavicon

-Automatically generate an SVG favicon.
-Simply inser `<?php snippet('autofavicon') ?>` in your `<head>` and the plugin will insert link tags for modern browsers and Safari.
+Automatically generates an SVG favicon.
+Simply insert `<?php snippet('autofavicon') ?>` in your `<head>` and the plugin will insert link tags for modern browsers and Safari.

 ## Options